leandrocp/mdex/usage-rules.md

 Choosing the node a plugin emits decides what it needs from the caller:

-- `MDEx.Raw` renders regardless of `render: [unsafe: true]` and `render: [escape: true]`, so the plugin's markup survives whatever the caller configured.
+- `MDEx.Raw` ignores `render: [unsafe: true]` and `render: [escape: true]`, so the plugin's markup survives whatever the caller configured.
 It is inserted verbatim, so escape text taken from the Markdown source with `MDEx.safe_html(text, sanitize: false)`.
 Leaving `:sanitize` on there cleans the text as HTML instead, dropping whatever parses as a tag.
 - `MDEx.HtmlBlock` and `MDEx.HtmlInline` are omitted unless the caller sets `unsafe: true`, the same as HTML written in the Markdown source.
 Emitting these is a valid choice as long as the plugin documents the requirement.
-- Calling `Document.put_render_options(document, unsafe: true)` from `attach/2` turns raw HTML on for the whole document, including the author's, and the caller cannot override it.
+- Calling `Document.put_render_options(document, unsafe: true)` turns raw HTML on for the whole document, including the author's.
+Render options are last write wins, so doing it in `attach/2` lets the caller override with a later `render: [unsafe: false]`, while doing it in a step runs after every caller option and cannot be overridden.

 `:sanitize` applies to `MDEx.Raw` too, and the default rules drop `<script>` and most attributes.
 A plugin that needs specific tags or attributes should say so.